≡ Menu

 Some clients may also choose to purchase a 20 year term life insurance policy in combination with a pension payment plan so that their surviving loved ones will be financially protected regardless of when the insured passes away.

-What happens at the end of the 20 years, if I’m still alive?
+What happens at the end of the 20 years if I’m still alive?

-At the end of 20 years of a 20 year term life insurance policy the coverage will expire.
+The coverage of a 20-year term life insurance policy expires after 20 years.
 If you are still alive at the end of the term, you will no longer have life insurance coverage under that policy.
+If you are still in need of life insurance coverage after the term of the policy has expired, you have several options:

 Renew the policy: